• Home

 Share the joy of gardening with the friendly crowd at the Holmesville Community Garden.
 Share the workload and harvest from the communal garden beds for a small membership fee, or enquire about leasing a garden bed for your own use.

-Everyone is welcome to attend the regular Garden Gatherings on the first Wednesday and fourth Saturday of the month, from 9am at the garden, Old tennis court, 16 George Street, Holmesville.
+Everyone is welcome to attend the regular Garden Gatherings on the second Wednesday and fourth Saturday of the month, from 9am at the garden, Old tennis court, 16 George Street, Holmesville.
 Have a look around the garden and enjoy a social catch up and cuppa.

 2019 Spring Fair a Grand Success